igowerf/monoprice-maker-ultimate-2/README.md

 | Z Hop When Retracted     | false          | I turned this off, because it caused crazy stringing for me. |
 ## Rebranding
 It may be of interest that the machine appears to be a WEEDO F150S (see http://www.weedo.ltd/?products=f150s).
 Some videos for the F150 show different bed leveling, so the S may indicate the addition of the inductive sensor.
+## Communications
+Using Repetier Server, some lengthy prints would fail with a checksum error that never recovered.
+The symptom is log messages like "Error:checksum mismatch, Last Line:" and "Error:Line Number is not Last Line Number +1, Last Line"

+There seem to be two causes for this.
+First, Repetier claims that a buffer size of 63 will work with all known boards, it does not with this board.
+A buffer size of 48 seems to be working OK although I have not tried to push it back up.
+Baud of 115,200 is fine and ping pong does not help.
+It appears that when the machine gets a little behind and you send a long line (the line number adds several characters, as does the checksum) you get this error.
+Then the problem is the Repetier "scan" with M105 also bumps the line number, so line number recovery will probably never work (I will report this to Repetier).

+TLDR: Set baud to 115,200 and buffer to 48.